Alerts and Warnings

 In Georgia, there are 29 transmitters broadcasting throughout the state.
 Seven frequencies are reserved for NOAA Weather Radio on the public service band.
 These frequencies range between 162.400 megahertz and 162.550 megahertz.
 Broadcast range is approximately 40 miles, but the effective range depends on terrain, quality of the receiver and indoor/outdoor antennas.

-Today, approximately 98 percent of Georgia's population lives within range of a NOAA Weather Radio transmitter.
-This figure represents a 58 percent increase from ten years ago.
+Today, approximately 98 percent of Georgia’s population lives within range of a NOAA Weather Radio transmitter.